tseemann/snippy/README.md

-.csv | A [comma-separated](http://en.wikipedia.org/wiki/Comma-separated_values) version of the .tab file .html | A [HTML](http://en.wikipedia.org/wiki/HTML) version of the .tab file .vcf | The final annotated variants in [VCF](http://en.wikipedia.org/wiki/Variant_Call_Format) format .raw.vcf | The unfiltered variant calls from Freebayes .filt.vcf | The filtered variant calls from Freebayes .bed | The variants in [BED](http://genome.ucsc.edu/FAQ/FAQformat.html#format1) format .gff | The variants in [GFF3](http://www.sequenceontology.org/gff3.shtml) format .bam | The alignments in [BAM](http://en.wikipedia.org/wiki/SAMtools) format.
+.csv | A [comma-separated](http://en.wikipedia.org/wiki/Comma-separated_values) version of the .tab file .html | A [HTML](http://en.wikipedia.org/wiki/HTML) version of the .tab file .vcf | The final annotated variants in [VCF](http://en.wikipedia.org/wiki/Variant_Call_Format) format .bed | The variants in [BED](http://genome.ucsc.edu/FAQ/FAQformat.html#format1) format .gff | The variants in [GFF3](http://www.sequenceontology.org/gff3.shtml) format .bam | The alignments in [BAM](http://en.wikipedia.org/wiki/SAMtools) format.
 Note that multi-mapping and unmapped reads are not present.
 .bam.bai | Index for the .bam file
 .log | A log file with the commands run and their outputs .aligned.fa | A version of the reference but with `-` at position with `depth=0` and `N` for `0 < depth < --mincov` (**does not have variants**)
+.consensus.fa | A version of the reference genome with *all* variants instantiated .consensus.subs.fa | A version of the reference genome with *only substitution* variants instantiated .raw.vcf | The unfiltered variant calls from Freebayes .filt.vcf | The filtered variant calls from Freebayes .vcf.gz | Compressed .vcf file via [BGZIP](http://blastedbio.blogspot.com.au/2011/11/bgzf-blocked-bigger-better-gzip.html) .vcf.gz.csi | Index for the .vcf.gz via `bcftools index`)

-:warning: Snippy 4.x does **NOT** produce the following files that Snippy 3.x did
+:warning: :x: Snippy 4.x does **NOT** produce the following files that Snippy 3.x did

 Extension | Description
 ----------|--------------
-.vcf.gz | Compressed .vcf file via [BGZIP](http://blastedbio.blogspot.com.au/2011/11/bgzf-blocked-bigger-better-gzip.html)
 .vcf.gz.tbi | Index for the .vcf.gz via [TABIX](http://bioinformatics.oxfordjournals.org/content/27/5/718.full)
-.consensus.fa | A version of the reference genome with *all* variants instantiated .consensus.subs.fa | A version of the reference genome with *only substitution* variants instantiated .depth.gz | Output of ```samtools depth``` for the .bam file .depth.gz.tbi | Index for the .depth.gz (_currently unused_)
+.depth.gz | Output of `samtools depth -aa` for the `.bam` file .depth.gz.tbi | Index for the `.depth.gz` file

 ## Columns in the TAB/CSV/HTML formats